ksharpe-byte/Hackathon-1-Python_ETL_Visualisation/README.md

 ## Dataset Content

-This dataset holds anonymised healthcare information regarding individual demographics, location-based variables and medical insurance costs. it aims to offers insights into how the variables contribute to variations in medical costs.
+This dataset holds anonymised healthcare information regarding individual demographics, location-based variables and medical insurance costs.
+It aims to offer insights into how the variables contribute to variations in medical costs.

 ## Hypothesis and how to validate?

-Individuals with a higher BMI, family size and smoking habits will have higher medical insurance charges.
+Individuals with a higher BMI, family size and smoking habits will have higher medical insurance charges, as a stronger correlation will be displayed for those variables.

 ## Project Plan